mipmip/RUNME.sh/README.md

 ## Description

-RUNME.sh is a tiny tiny toolkit for creating bash cli utilities fast, simple and easy.
+RUNME.sh is a one-file toolkit for creating bash cli utilities fast, simple and easy.

-Less is more.
-RUNME.sh is so simple you could have written it yourself.

 ### Why